Chicken Curry Noodle

 Thanks so much Chris.
 You are a doll!

-I can totally see myself making that again and again too.
+So good.
+I can totally see myself making it again and again too.